drusepth/inline-tests/README.md

 ## Fuzzy testing

 This library also supports fuzzy testing.
-To use them, define a local tester variable (`this`) below and pass a _range_ as a parameter using square brackets (`[` `]`) instead of parentheses.
-Square brackets can also be used as if they were parentheses, even if you don't use fuzzy testing.
+To use it, define a variable (`this`) on your tests block and pass a _range_ as a parameter using square brackets (`[` `]`) instead of parentheses.
+Square brackets can also be used with non-range values.

 For example,
 ```ruby